The Turf[TECH]Report - How Gypsum Impacts Soil ChemistyJune 29, 2017

 TurfCare™ has a great gypsum product that gets the results you need and more!
 They offer an enhanced pelletized Gypsum product powered by AMP-XC™ with Humic and Iron.
 This enhanced product includes not only Gypsum, but also a protein hydrolysate (AMP-XC™), concentrated organic materials (Humic) and the most important element involved in greening (Iron).
 This powerful combination of ingredients activates the benefits of gypsum along with several beneficial biological and environmental responses in the plant and soil and greatly improves the health and lush green appearance of turf.
 Download our Product Catalog for details.

-CLICK HERE for more information on locating your local distributor to order.
+CLICK HERE for more information on locating your local distributor.

 Cation Exchange Capacity (CEC): The measurement of the soil’s ability to hold positively charged ions, influencing soil structure stability, nutrient availability, soil pH and reaction to fertilizers as well as other ameliorants.